anika4anne/guess-the-jam/AUTO_DEPLOY_README.md

 This script will guide you through:

-- Creating Render account (WebSocket server)
 - Creating Vercel account (Frontend)
 - Getting API tokens
-- Setting up GitHub secrets
+- Setting up deployment configuration

 ### 2. Push Your Code